 Better Capacity Utilization and Revenue

-One ISP grew enterprise revenue by 40% by identifying spare capacity on existing middle-mile routes.
-Another doubled wholesale revenue by optimizing PNI interconnections across six metro areas using VETRO capacity analytics.
+Instead of leaving capacity unused, it becomes a source of steady revenue.
+For example, one ISP increased enterprise revenue by 40% by identifying spare capacity on existing middle-mile routes.
+Another doubled its wholesale revenue by improving how it managed interconnections across multiple metro areas.

 Improved Planning and Investment Decisions